;

 In its early stages, a crack under a crown can be difficult to detect.
 It often begins as a tiny, invisible line within the tooth structure.
 Since the damage is hidden beneath the crown, you might not notice anything unusual at first.

-Much like a crack in a windshield, it can slowly worsen over time.
-As it spreads or deepens, it eventually becomes more noticeable.
+Much like a crack in a windshield, a tooth crack can slowly worsen over time.
+As it spreads, it may trap stains from foods, making the crack more noticeable.

 1. Fractured cusp: